Sergey-Altshuler/SpringRepo/README.md

 # SpringRepo
-This repository comprises works with Spring framework
+This repository comprises tasks created using Spring framework